-For those dealing with assessing the overall aftermath of Tropical Storm Harvey, there are several things people need to understand according to local minister and urban planner Dr. Abdul Haleem Muhammad.
+For those dealing with assessing the overall aftermath of Hurricane Harvey, there are several things people need to understand according to local minister and urban planner Dr. Abdul Haleem Muhammad.

-While the worst of Tropical Storm Harvey may be behind us, there is so much more to deal with related to repair and recovery for the weeks and months and years to come.
+While the worst of Hurricane Harvey may be behind us, there is so much more to deal with related to repair and recovery for the weeks and months and years to come.

 Here are some important numbers and websites for you to visit:

 - City of Houston Information Line: 3-1-1

 - Harris County Sheriff’s Office Non-Emergency: (713) 221-6000